czbiohub-sf/orpheum/README.md

 #### Save the "coding scores" to a csv

-The "coding score" is obtained by the
+The "coding score" of each read is calculated by translating each read in six frames, then is calculatating the
 [Jaccard index](https://en.wikipedia.org/wiki/Jaccard_index) between any of the six translated frames of the read and the peptide database.
+The final coding score is the maximum Jaccard index across all reading frames.

 ```
 khtools extract_coding --csv coding_scores.csv peptides.fa.gz *.fastq.gz > coding_peptides.fasta